shipsimfan/alexandria-dx11/README.md

-# alexandria-dx11
+# Alexandria - DirectX 11
-DirectX 11 wrapper for Alexandria
+A DirectX 11 and Win32 wrapper for Alexandria.